DaloroAT/first_breaks_picking/README.md

 ### Pick first breaks

-Now, using all the created components, we can pick the first breaks and export the results.
+Now, using all the created components, we can pick the first breaks and retrieve results.

 [code-block-start]:pick-fb
 ```python